 Modern brake technology, such as a dual brake system, reduces the risk of failure, but bad brakes are not limited to older cars.
 If the anti-lock brake system fails, your vehicle will be more likely to hydroplane during rainy and snowy conditions.

 Steering and Suspension Issues Risk Drivers Losing Control

 When a vehicle’s steering or suspension systems fail, the driver must usually swerve suddenly to the left or right.
 During poor weather conditions, you might even hydroplane.
 Either way, you’re most likely going to hit another car or slam into the railing or other object.

 Drivers should maintain their vehicles well and conduct regular inspections to ensure the safety of their vehicles.
 This is especially important for your steering and suspension since there are no external factors that can prove the failure of these systems caused a crash.

 Broken Headlights and Taillights Can Lead to Rear-End Collisions

-Many car accidents happen at night because of burned out or faulty lights.
+Many car accidents happen at night because of burned-out or faulty lights.
 If a car has defective headlights or taillights, drivers cannot see where they’re going clearly, nor can they properly signal to other drivers.
-Lights are the prime form of communication between drivers, and when they do not work, it can have disastrous consequences.
+Lights are the prime form of communication between drivers, and when they do not work, they can have disastrous consequences.
 Faulty brake lights often result in rear-end crashes, since drivers behind you are not aware that you are slowing down.